DiRoots-Limited/DiRoots.DiStem.Releases/docs/ui-components/Quick Views.md

 ## Elevation and Section views

-Lets create some Elevations and Setions Views.
-To make this, select in the list if you want to create Elevation or Section views, and click on Settings button.
+Let's create some Elevations and Setions Views.
+To do this, select from the list whether you want to create Elevation or Section views, and click on the Settings button.

 ### View tab

-In this tab, you can manage all details to create the views.
+In this tab, you can manage all the details for creating the views.

 1. Choose the Elevation/Section Type.